arun34xo/Rights-Quest/README.md

-# Mini
+# Rights-Quest
-Project space for Rights Quest
+A visual novel project created for children to learn about their Child Rights through an audio-visual storytelling method.